Governance Team Development

 Sarah provides consultation to multi-generation family businesses regarding governance, shareholder development, and leadership development.

-Mika advises family businesses in the areas of intergenerational transfer, strategy formulation, corporate governance, human capital development, and navigating complex changes
+Mika advises family businesses on intergenerational transfer, strategy formulation, corporate governance, human capital development, and navigating complex changes